What is Bug Out?

 house is hit, it may be gone when you return.

 Example 3.
-You live in Los angeles, California and experience an 8.5 scale earthquake.
-When the
+You live in Los angeles, California and experience an 8.5 level earthquake.

-shaking stops, you have no power, no water and your house is ruins.
-Streets are full of fallen debris, so you can't
+When the shaking stops, you have no power, no water and your house is ruins.
+Streets are full of fallen debris, so

-drive, so you pack your survival gear on your mountain bike and ride out of town - you Bug Out.
-In this example,
+you can't drive, so you pack your survival gear on your mountain bike and ride out of town - you Bug Out.
+In this

 Bug Out means to evacuate a dangerous place and go to a safer place.
 It is also called G.O.O.D